 Section I

 Hi!
 My name is Ollie and I am a software engineer living in Austin, Texas.
-I specialize in web development and I am particularly interested in writing performant code and architecting efficient applications.
+I am experienced in systems programming as well as web development, and enjoy exploring the limits of what computers can do.

 This page is a showcase of some of the projects I have worked on for fun over the past few years.
 All of the source code for these applications is available on my GitHub along with some other bits and pieces, including the source code for this page.